msigley/mailcheck-php/README.md

 # mailcheck-php
 Reduce misspelled email addresses in PHP.
-See mailcheck-test.php for example usage.
+See mailcheck_test.php for example usage.